davestearns/sessions/README.md

 ## Modular Usage

-If you don't want to use the `Manager` object, you can instead use the `Token` and `Store` objects directly.
-This allows you to include the session token in the response in other ways (e.g. a cookie, or in the response body).
+The `Manager` object uses the `Authorization` HTTP header to transmit the session token.
+If you would prefer to use a different header, or perhaps a cookie, you can use the `Token` and `Store` objects directly.
 For example:

 ```go
 func SignInHandler(w http.ResponseWriter, r *http.Request) {